flinker-app/docs/README.md

 # Introduction and Support

+## Microsoft 365 Add ons for 100% secure project management between teams and companies.

-**Discover the full potential of Flinker Apps with our guides and documentation.
+Discover the full potential of Flinker Apps with our guides and documentation.
 Jumpstart your journey here.
-Enhanced your team collaboration and security across Microsoft SharePoint and Teams with Flinker Apps.**
+Enhanced your team collaboration and security across Microsoft SharePoint and Teams with Flinker Apps.

 > [!NOTE]
 > **🛡️ Privacy First: Your Data Remains Secure!**
 > No files or data are transferred or uploaded anywhere.
 All processing is handled directly within SharePoint and Teams, ensuring full privacy and security.

 ### Quick Start Guide
 Begin your experience here.
-Learn how to install, configure, and use the 100 private and secure Microsoft 365 Add-ons effectively with step-by-step instructions.
+Learn how to install, configure, and use the 100% private and secure Microsoft 365 Add-ons effectively with step-by-step instructions.

 ### Our Apps